Inflation hits 40-year high of 9.4% as annual grocery bills increase by £454

 “Retailers are expanding their value ranges to offer the widest variety of goods to those most in need, providing discounts to vulnerable groups, and raising staff pay.
 Until inflation is brought to heel however, it will be a difficult road ahead for households and businesses in the UK.”

-Understand the details of the cost-of-living crisis with this Food Matters Live podcast:
+Understand the details of the cost-of-living crisis with this Food Matters Live Podcast episode: